Stree Mukti Sanghatana

 Stree Mukti Sanghatana (Women's Liberation Organization) is a non-governmental organisation founded in 1975 working for the empowerment of women, chiefly by creating awareness in the society about women’s issues and improving the lives of women through education, healthcare, and gender equality.
 It is an autonomous, registered organization that is not affiliated with any political party or political group.

 It has centers in Dadar, Chembur, Parel, and Govandi in Mumbai, Vashi and Koparkhairane in Navi Mumbai and Thane.
-Other cities like Pune, Buldana and Osmanabad also have centres.
+Other cities like Pune, Buldhana and Osmanabad also have centres.